 Principal Lecturer, Biomedical Science; Head of Biomedical Sciences

-In 2006 he joined the University of Greenwich as a senior lecturer in biomedical science, becoming Principal Lecturer and Head of Biomedical Sciences in April 2012.
-Currently Paul is completing a PhD entitled "Development of a Protein-Based Antisense Delivery Platform on Anthrax Toxin".
+In 2006 he joined the University of Greenwich as a Senior Lecturer in Biomedical Science, becoming Principal Lecturer and Head of Biomedical Sciences in April 2012.
+Dr Dyer is currently the programme director for the BSc (Hons) Biomedical Science and BSc (Hons) Applied Biomedical Science degree programmes.

 Responsibilities within the university